survivejs/react-book/manuscript/02_developing_with_webpack.md

 5. `--hot` - Enable hot module loading
 6. `--inline` - Embeds the webpack-dev-server runtime into the bundle
 7. `--history-api-fallback` - Allows HTML5 History API routes to work
-8. `--content-base build` - Points to `build` so we can reuse `index.html` from there.
-We'll eliminate this later in this chapter

 Alternatively we can run the application from **localhost:8080/webpack-dev-server/bundle** instead of root.
 It provides an iframe showing a status bar that indicates the status of the rebundling process.